 If you are not looking to spend any money on a theme, OceanWP is your best choice.
 It's a multipurpose, page builder friendly theme.
 CollectiveRay has reviewed this theme here.

 It’s highly compatible with Elementor.
-In fact, it's even a recommended plugin when you first install OceanWP on a fresh site.
+It's even a recommended plugin when you first install OceanWP on a fresh site.

 It comes with tons of customization options and its integration with Elementor makes it one of the best free themes that can build pretty looking websites without spending a dime.